MartinPetkov/GCTF2021BeginnersQuestWriteups/4-hw-electronics-research-lab/README.md

 What could this be?
 It's a hardware challenge, so maybe something to do with [Arduino](https://www.arduino.cc/) or [Raspberry Pi](https://www.raspberrypi.org/).
 Let's Google around.

 Googling "pico hardware" quickly leads us to discover that the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/specifications/) is a thing.
 Progress made!
-That means that maybe we can run the chal.c file in a a Pico.
+That means that maybe we can run the chal.c file in a Pico.

 What is a uf2 file?
 Well, googling it leads to [Microsoft UF2](https://github.com/microsoft/uf2):